-The Christian View magazine has returned to its roots as a quarterly printed magazine (now 8.5″ x 11″ in size and in full color), and each new printed issue also available to read in a digital format here on The Christian View magazine’s new fully redesigned website, continuing a mission of internet evangelism.
+The Christian View magazine has returned to its roots as a quarterly printed magazine (now 8.5″ x 11″ in size and in full color), and each new printed issue is also available to read in digital format on The Christian View magazine’s new fully redesigned website, continuing a mission of internet evangelism.

-For three years while an undergraduate student at Clemson, from age 18 to age 21, she was employed by Clemson University News Services and University Relations (Clemson University Media Relations), in the Trustee House on campus, where she wrote press releases for the university, and wrote articles for the university’s Clemson World magazine and other university publications, and wrote the script for a television spot (which aired on the local NBC affiliate, WYFF Channel 4) about Clemson University’s history.
-While an undergraduate student at Clemson, she was also a staff writer for The Tiger student newspaper, and she wrote about Clemson University for The Clemson Messenger newspaper, and, along with fellow journalism students, she co-created and wrote articles for a recurring printed publication for Helping Hands of Clemson, a shelter and foster home for abused and neglected children), and the newsletter was distributed free in the community to assist Helping Hands in its ministry of helping children.
+For three years while an undergraduate student at Clemson, from age 18 to age 21, she was employed by Clemson University News Services and University Relations (Clemson University Media Relations), in the Trustee House on campus, where she wrote press releases for the university, and wrote articles for the university’s Clemson World magazine and other university publications, and wrote the script for a television spot, about Clemson University’s history, for the local NBC affiliate, WYFF Channel 4.
+While an undergraduate student at Clemson, she also was a staff writer for The Tiger student newspaper, and she wrote about Clemson University for The Clemson Messenger newspaper, and she and fellow journalism students created and wrote articles for a recurring printed newsletter for Helping Hands of Clemson (a shelter and foster home for abused and neglected children), and the newsletter was distributed free in the community to assist Helping Hands in its ministry of helping children.